Rauldg/xyzRGB-pointcloud-rasterizer/README.md

 # xyzRGB Pointcloud Rasterizer
-This project contains two bash scripts:
-- **rasterize.sh:** Rasterizes xyzRGB pointcloud files into height and diffusion map files.
-- **makemap.sh:** Create files for a 3D model environment that can be loaded into the [MARS](https://github.com/rock-simulation/mars) simulator.
+This project contains scripts that automate the process of producing height and diffusion maps.
+The scripts were developed for Ubuntu but will most likely work in other Unix-based operating systems. with a few adjustements.

 ## Dependencies
 Third party applications are invoked throughout the **rasterize.sh:** bash script.
 The mentioned versions are those used while the script was developed: